 Flying First Class for the first time is an unforgettable experience, and the pinnacle of any travel hacker’s journey.
 It’s also likely to blow a big hole in your miles balance, so you want to make sure you get the best possible experience .That all starts with picking the right seat.

 How many different First & Suites Class seats are out there?

-Singapore Airlines currently uses four different types of First & Suites Class seats across their fleet.
+Singapore Airlines currently uses three different types of First & Suites Class seats across their fleet.
 Here’s a brief summary of their key traits, and which aircraft you’ll find them on.

 The year in front of the name refers to the year the product was introduced.
 If you’d like to read up more details on each individual seat, have a read of The Milelion’s Seat and Fleet Guide.

 I don’t think there’s such a thing as a “bad” First Class seat, but here’s my order of preference

 - 2017 Suites (hands down the most surreal experience you can have in an airplane, some flaws notwithstanding)

 - 2007 Suites (old, but one of the best sleeping experiences in the sky)

 - 2013 First Class (no big wow factor like the Suites, but still very luxurious and private)

 The simplest way of telling what First or Suites Class seats you can expect on your flight is to look at the aircraft type.
 You’ll be able to find this in your booking confirmation, or during the booking process.